amsimp/amsimp/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [this webpage](https://www.gnu.org/licenses/).

+## Call for Contributions
+AMSIMP appreciates help from a wide range of different backgrounds.
+Work such as high level documentation or website improvements are extremely valuable.
+Small improvements or fixes are always appreciated.